stratosphereips/StratosphereLinuxIPS/modules/rnn_cc_detection/README.md

 # RNN Command and Control detection for Slips
 This is the code of the module plus training programs of the RNN neural network that detects command and control channels in Slips.

-This model is a GRU RNN.
+There are several models that we have been trying.
+Each model is documented here with a version number and training performance.

 # Who gets alerted
-The C&C alert from this module is used to alert on the source of the connection, and also the destination of the connection.

-# Who gets alerted
-The C&C alert from this module is used to alert on the source of the connection, and also the destination of the connection.

-# Who gets alerted
-The C&C alert from this module is used to alert on the source of the connection, and also the destination of the connection.

-# Who gets alerted
-The C&C alert from this module is used to alert on the source of the connection, and also the destination of the connection.
+The C&C alert from this module is used to alert on the __source__ of the connection, and also the __destination__ of the connection.

 # Machine Learning models

 ## v1.
 Embedding + GRU
 The first ML model we implemened is v1.
+It is a bidirectional GRU network.

 ### Features
-- Each letter is encoded to an integer
+- Each letter is encoded to an integer.
 - All 4-tuples have a max length of 500 letters.
 - All 4-tuples are padded to have the same length.
 Pad is done with integer 0.